 1. Your heels are too high

 Ladies, is the pain worth the gain?
 Wearing high heels may seem like a necessity, but it can take a surprising toll not only on your feet, but on the rest of your body.
 The way you stand in high heels distorts your normal posture.
 Over-exaggerating certain postures while walking or standing on stable or unstable ground can stretch back muscles and add forces to your spine, joints, and discs.
+Check out this article to read about the best shoes for back pain!

 2. Your diet is inflammatory